 Acute affects your autonomic nervous system that controls your saliva, pupils, breathing, blood pressure, heart rate, stomach, intestines, and bladder.

 Under acute stress you may experience any or all of the following symptoms:

 - Breathing becomes rapid and the lungs take in more oxygen to the point of hyperventilation, you could even pass out.

 - Your heart is pounding in your chest so fast, thus not providing you with enough oxygen to your brain, which can also cause you to pass out.
 If you have any history or family history of heart problems, acute stress can cause a heart attack.

 - Your stomach and intestine can go into spasm, causing you to lose control of your ability to control your bowels, causing massive diarrhea.

 - During acute stress, your mouth may be dry and it may be difficult to swallow.
 You may even feel a lump in your throat.

 - Your skin is an organ too.
 Under acute stress, your skin and scalp can either become tight, tingly, or itchy.
 Also, your skin may become cool, clammy, or sweaty.
 The hairs on your body will often rise up in response to acute stress, similar to the back of a cat when scared.

 - Your immune system protects you from infections, especially your white blood cells.
 Under acute stress, this system can be shut down, allowing you to get sick from a cold, viral infection, or severe bacterial infection.
-Under normal situations when you are in contact with people who are ill or have infections, when you are under acute stress you are more vulnerable to all types of infections.
+Also, you are more vulnerable to illnesses or infections from others around you.

 What are some Symptoms of Chronic Stress